The law in the UK says that every business must have a policy for managing health and safety.

 Traditionally a lot of businesses would just post them on the wall in a communal area or perhaps send them out by email and so on.
 There are many different ways you can do that and I certainly encourage you to have a discussion with your employees and teams.

 Or, if you’re changing your policy or reviewing it then it might be a good time on a yearly basis to get all of your employees together.

 To go through it and have a have an open chat about it and to get some feedback.
-That’s entirely up to you whichever way you want to approach that.
+It’s entirely up to you, whichever way you want to approach that.